abhi3700/semaphore-identity-eg/README.md

 # move everything in contracts to src folder
 $ mkdir -p src && find . -maxdepth 1 ! -name 'src' -exec mv {} src \;

+# cd into contracts/ folder
+$ cd contracts

+# init with foundry for generating more rust like examples
+$ forge init
 ```